-The APP Multisensorial Standing is a vertical stander designed by Ormesa to make therapy more enjoyable and engaging, thanks to an extraordinary multi-sensory experience.
+The APP Multisensorial Standing is a vertical stander for children with special needs designed by Ormesa to make therapy more enjoyable and engaging, thanks to an extraordinary multi-sensory experience.
 How?
 Through the propagation of vibrations, induced by an audio source via the frame and the restraint components.

 The use of this aid facilitates the dynamic and interactive participation of the child during rehabilitation aimed at:

 Simone is a nine-year-old boy who has been affected with infantile cerebral palsy since birth.
 We went to Formello, where he attends Elementary School, to discover how the APP Multisensorial Standing helped him improve his learning and socializing experiences.

 The APP Multisensorial Standing transforms any audio signal into a vibration, thanks to a patented electronic kit positioned under the footboard, to which any type of interactive learning device with analogue audio output can be connected.